digitranslab/jumpstart/docs/versioned_docs/version-2.50.0-LTS/setup/ecs.md

 The setup above is just a template.
 Feel free to update the task definition and configure parameters for resources and environment variables according to your needs.
 :::

-## ToolJet Database
+## JumpStart Database

-To use ToolJet Database, you'd have to set up and deploy PostgREST server which helps querying ToolJet Database.
-You can learn more about this feature [here](/docs/tooljet-db/tooljet-database).
+To use JumpStart Database, you'd have to set up and deploy PostgREST server which helps querying JumpStart Database.
+You can learn more about this feature [here](/docs/jumpstart-db/jumpstart-database).

 Follow the steps below to deploy PostgREST on a ECS cluster.